Lowell District Court

 Prepared for Trial From Day One.
 Every Lowell case is built as a trial case from the outset; that posture is what moves prosecutors and wins the cases that cannot be moved.
 See Massachusetts Criminal Defense Results.
 Call 617.936.0201 for a confidential consultation before your Lowell date.

-Related Serpa Law Office Resources: Clerk-Magistrate HearingsCriminal Traffic CitationStudent Criminal DefenseOUI DefenseCriminal Records and CORICourts We Serve
+Related Serpa Law Office Resources: Clerk-Magistrate HearingsCriminal Traffic CitationStudent Criminal DefenseOUI DefenseCriminal Records and CORICourts Across Greater Boston

 Client Reviews